 Jealousy can be a common trait, affecting many people.
 However, it becomes a problem when it takes over your life, your thoughts, feelings, and actions.
 I am going to be talking about how you can overcome your jealousy in this article, but first, it is probably best to find out what causes jealousy.

 There can be many causes of jealousy and everyone will have a different reason for it.

 However, there are three main causes that we will discuss.

 Three Main Causes Of Jealousy

-- Competition – This could be to do with either a partner, a friend or family member.
-This is usually the case when you are feeling jealous as a result of feeling less than someone or jealous of what they have which results in you competing them for it.
+- Competition – This could be to do with either a partner, a friend or a family member.
+This is usually the case when you are feeling jealous as a result of feeling less than someone or jealous of what they have which results in you competing with them for it.
 For example, you could be jealous that your best friend has a great relationship with another friend and they seem to be hanging out a lot more and have more in common.
 You will then start competing for their attention as a result of becoming jealous of the other person's relationship with your best friend.

 - Protection – Jealousy can be caused because you are wanting to protect yourself.
 You could feel as though your relationship is not stable because your partner is flirting with others and you sense that something might happen; jealousy is your way of protecting yourself from this.
-However, in the end, you need to decide a better way of protecting yourself.
+However, in the end, you need to decide on a better way of protecting yourself.
 For example, talk to your partner, or decide if you want to be with someone like that, instead of resulting in jealous actions.

 - Projection – Jealousy can sometimes stem from your own guilt or actions you have made.
 You may be projecting your own feelings onto your partner or your friend, in the form of jealousy.
-For example, if you have had some thoughts about someone else, you may feel guilty, so you will try and find things that your partner does which causes jealousy to you and project those feelings onto them.
+For example, if you have had some thoughts about someone else, you may feel guilty, so you will try and find things that your partner does which cause jealousy to you and project those feelings onto them.
 What you really need to do is find a solution for yourself first.